sPHENIX-Collaboration/analysis/HF-Particle/README.md

-Please add new folder here for modules used in HF hadron reconstruction.
+Please add new subfolder here for modules used in HF hadron reconstruction and analysis.